 The investment climate today offers a sea of opportunities and challenges.
 We focus on understanding when the market environment is rewarding or penalizing which helps to set the framework of the asset allocation to either a defensive or opportunistic tone.

-At The Comprehensive Wealth Management Group, we believe that portfolio building starts with a sound, tested asset allocation process.
+At FPA Wealth Management, we believe that portfolio building starts with a sound, tested asset allocation process.
 We construct specific portfolios for each of the different themes using an overarching asset allocation process as a guide.
 All the portfolios must be well-diversified among broad investment types in an effort to provide the most optimal mix to meet varying investment objectives.

 Our asset allocation process is a multi-disciplined, collaborative effort.
 Each week potential investment opportunities are analyzed with the goal of augmenting longer-term perspectives with shorter-term asset allocation opportunities.

 Once asset allocation has been established, the next step is to populate each portfolio with securities.
 We operate on a shared philosophy that diligent fundamental research and a well-defined analytical process, rigorously adhered to, is the key to identifying, recommending, and monitoring investment opportunities that offer the potential for superior long-term, risk-adjusted returns.

 Portfolio Construction: Putting It All Together

 Once the asset allocation is created and the due diligence is done on the individual securities, it is time for portfolio construction.
 The key finishing step in our process is to strive to ensure that the combination of securities leads to a strong performing portfolio.
 Simply taking a variety of securities from different asset classes and weighting them in a particular manner does not ensure a strong performing portfolio.
 Analysis must be done on the portfolio as a whole to make sure the end combination is as strong as we can make it.